 ‘Are you happy, Charley, I mean are you well?’

-‘Fairly well, Dave’, I said.
-‘I’m working, editing and recording music out in L.A.’.
+‘Fairly well, Dave”, I said.
+“I’m working, editing and recording music out in L.A.’.

-‘Well then,’ said Dave, in his thick gangster cockney accent, ‘Don’t rock the boat!’.
+‘Well then’, said Dave, in his thick gangster cockney accent, ‘don’t rock the boat’.

 A little background on our editor, Petra Schmidt.

-Petra tells me we met at Summerhill years ago when, standing behind her while we were watching a school play, I complimented her on her rose scented perfume, which apparently I said reminded me of something my mum used.
+Petra tells me we met at Summerhill years ago when, standing behind her while we were watching a school play, I complimented her on her rose scented perfume which apparently I said reminded me of something my mum used.
 More recently Petra Schmidt appeared on my radar about ten years ago, shortly after the publication of Robert Greenfield’s book about our family, A Day in The Life (2009).
 At the time Petra commented on a FB post I’d made about a period I spent in a rural part of Ibiza in the 90s.
 The gist of the post was about a place where I lived for several months, San Juan, in the north of the island, which was very relaxed in contrast to the huge clubs and wealthy party life going on in Ibiza town.
-This isn’t to say the travellers and locals didn’t enjoy that side of life on occasions, mostly at the weekends.
-In San Juan we were surrounded by artists, freaks, drug dealers, and even a Panorama documentary producer and other film makers.
+This isn’t to say the travellers and locals didn’t also enjoy that side of life on occasion, mostly at the weekends.
+In San Juan we were surrounded by artists, freaks, drug dealers and even a Panorama documentary producer and other film makers.

 More than that, Petra had read Robert Greenfield’s book and related to the people, particularly some of the more spirited women of that time, like mum.
-She shared my reservations about the way in which mum was depicted, and more generally of how women of that period are treated and often marginalised or written about in books.
+She shared my reservations about the way in which mum was depicted and more generally of how women of that period were treated and often marginalised or written about in books.
 Petra, who has a whole story herself, some of which I hope we’ll get into in this book, is also very much one of those rebellious and free spirited women from that period of radical social change.

 Hugh Street Studio and Charlotte Rampling

 A genuinely talented actress and a stepmother figure from childhood, we lived together in a bustling little commercial studio in Pimlico at the end of the sixties, after mum and dad had separated.
-Apparently one day mum returned from Glastonbury, where she had been tripping on acid, convinced that she should try and repair her relationship with Tom, only to find him in bed with an American girl in the master bedroom of the house in Pimlico.
+Apparently one day mum returned from Glastonbury where she had been tripping on acid, convinced that she should try and repair her relationship with Tom, only to find him in bed with an American girl in the master bedroom of the house in Pimlico.

 The memories of Hugh Street and Charlotte are mostly all positive.
-On the 20th of June, 1969, the night of the moon landings, I stayed up late and watched the coverage on TV, occasionally peaking up at the moon through the large studio bay window and on the same evening watched Charlotte being interviewed by a late night talk show host.
+On the 20th of June, 1969, the night of the moon landings, I stayed up late and watched the coverage on TV, occasionally peeking up at the moon through the large studio bay window and on the same evening watched Charlotte being interviewed by a late night talk show host.
 It was a changing world.

 We travelled together with Charlotte to Italy and while she shot a film we hung around the set, which I loved.
 The director of the film put me on his knees and played hand games like: here’s the church, here’s the steeple, open the doors and see all the people.

-The Italian landscape whistling by while we were in the backseat, the film director playing with me on his knee and the taste of cantaloupes, for some reason I remember well.
+The Italian landscape whistling by while we were in the backseat, the film director with me on his knee and the taste of cantaloupes, for some reason I remember well.
 Looking at Charlotte’s filmography I would guess the film to have been The Damned and the director to have been Visconti.

 According to Charlotte’s film agent at the time, Maggie Abbot – a sort of super agent with ICM and someone I met in the mid-noughties in L.A. – the real reason for her increasing number of bookings on French and Italian films was the result of a specific attempt by Maggie to steer her away from her increasing involvement with Tommy and his smuggling which her agent saw as a potential threat to Charlotte’s burgeoning film career.